grpc-ecosystem/awesome-grpc/readme.md

 - [ProfaneDB](https://gitlab.com/ProfaneDB/ProfaneDB) - A Protocol Buffers database with gRPC API, built in C++ on top of RocksDB
 - [Evans](https://github.com/ktr0731/evans) - more expressive universal gRPC (CLI) client
 - [grpcurl](https://github.com/fullstorydev/grpcurl) - Like cURL, but for gRPC: Command-line tool for interacting with gRPC servers
+- [danby](https://github.com/ericbets/danby) - A grpc proxy for the browser

 <a name="other-go"></a>
 ### Go